Defining service boundaries is hard. Let's bring some colors and make it fun!

 - Payment is requested after the order was placed

-- Goods is fetched after the order was placed
+- Goods are fetched after the order was placed

 - Delivery is accepted after the order was placed